-You’ll find no easier solution than WordPress for website creation.
+You’ll find no easier solution than WordPress for website creation, avoid these WordPress mistakes that can be made and you’ll off to a good start.
 Its back-end is designed for beginners and accomplished developers alike, with an intuitive framework that supports a wealth of themes and plugins.

 It’s incredibly popular, too.
 A recent study by Kinsta estimates that nearly 34% of all websites on the internet are powered by the platform.
 That kind of market share is incredibly persuasive, so it’s no surprise that many professionals are champing at the bit to stake their digital claim and net ROI.